Skip to Content

 Bright office with a sofa, framed decor on grey wall, modern clock, desk with a computer lamp, plants, round rug on the floor, and a mobile storage rack

-Create an Open Office Space: With a large living area, you have more freedom to build your own office space with a simple desk.
+Create an Open Office Space: With a large living area, you have more freedom to build your own workspace with a simple desk.

-You can be stylish in building your office by mounting an office desk on a wall, appearing to float.
-Separate and emphasize your office space in the living room by using a small rug in the office area.
+You can be stylish in building your office by mounting a desk on a wall, appearing to float.
+Separate and emphasize your workspace in the room by using a small rug in the area.
 Decorate the wall above your desk with your favorite artwork or create a gallery wall that fits the theme of your room.

-Work Station Line Up: Another way to incorporate an office area in the living room is to line up a workstation by setting up multiple desks on the wall.
+Work Station Line Up: Another way is to line up a workstation by setting up multiple desks on the wall.
+If you’re now the only one working at home, creating a workstation can be a creative choice to consider.
+The setup of these desks can be considered the “home office.”

-Fit a Desk in the Hallway: If you have a hallway near the living room that is randomly used and has enough space to fit a desk, it is another area you can consider for your home office.
+Fit a Desk in the Hallway: If you have a hallway near the room that is randomly used and has enough space to fit a desk.
+One thing you can do is add a console in the hallway or even just near the entry to the living room.
+A console is big enough to function as a desk but small enough to fit in hallways.

-Utilize Natural Lighting: By setting your office work station so it can benefit from natural light, you can increase your productivity and reduce eyestrain.
+Utilize Natural Lighting: By setting your workstation so it can benefit from natural light, you can increase your productivity and reduce eyestrain.
 Make sure you have proper office window coverings to control the level of glare when needed.

 Don’t Forget Design & Decor: Keep your living space uplifting by painting the space a lighter neutral color that helps keep the room bright for a better work environment.
 Add decor items such as mirrors, lamps, and other light fixtures to provide light in the evening when you may be working late.

-Consider elements such as a bookcase, bookshelves, or entertainment center that can store your home office space materials out of site when not in use.
+Consider elements such as a bookcase, bookshelves, or entertainment center that can store your work or business materials out of site when not in use.
 In addition, don’t forget organization bins to keep your office accessories within easy reach.

 Office room with desk, chair, floor lamp, and indoor plants

-Adjustability: Choose the types of office chairs that can easily have their height adjusted to what you’re comfortable with.
-Most office chairs have 5 adjustments but there are some that can have as many as 14 adjustments.
+Adjustability: Choose ergonomic chairs that can easily have their height adjusted to what you’re comfortable with.
+Most office chairs have 5 adjustments but some can have as many as 14 adjustments.

-• Armrest: Armrests of an office chair must also be adjustable to cater to your comfort.
+• Armrest: The armrests of a good work chair must also be adjustable to cater to your comfort.

 • Backrest: This is an important factor, especially if you spend most of your time sitting down.
 The recommended width for an ergonomic office chair is between 12 to 19 inches.